Hollowpox: The Hunt for Morrigan Crow: Plot

-Lowry admits that her state has developed a Hollowpox cure, and promises Morrigan that she will try to distribute the cure across Nevermoor and the Free State.
-Morrigan decides to visit Crow Manor, her old house, and see her old stuffed rabbit, Emmett, being played with by Guntram and Wolfram, Morrigan's half-brothers.
-Gideon steed almost meets with Lowry, but doesn't and Morrigan learns from Squall, who comes to her, that Lowry actually commissioned him to create Hollowpox.
-He helps Morrigan eradicate the virus, even though she doesn't want to, and she almost dies due to exertion and the fact that multiple infected Wunimals converge on her in the moment.
+Lowry admits that her state has developed a Hollowpox cure, and promises Morrigan that she will try to distribute the cure across Nevermoor and the Free State, if Morrigan can persuade the Nevermoorian prime minister Gideon Steed to meet with her.
+Morrigan decides to visit Crow Manor, her old house.
+She sees her baby half-brothers, Guntram and Wolfram, for the first time and notices her beloved old stuffed rabbit, Emmett, dusty and neglected on their windowsill.
+She returns to the Hotel Deucalion in a state of distress, telling Jupiter everything.
+He warns her that what she has done could be considered treason, but agrees to try and persuade Prime Minister Gideon Steed to meet with President Wintersea/Lowry.

+Ezra Squall, the notorious Wundersmith whose atrocities turned public opinion against all Wundersmiths and saw him banished from Nevermoor, comes to her 'virtually' on the Gossamer to warn her that she must not allow President Wintersea across the border.
+He explains that, though he wants nothing more than to return to Nevermoor, he would sacrifice his chance to do so to keep Wintersea out of it.
+He also reveals that Wintersea/Lowry actually commissioned him to create Hollowpox.
+He helps Morrigan eradicate the virus, and she almost dies due to exertion and the fact that multiple infected Wunimals converge on her in the moment.
 Morrigan wakes up two days later in the hospital, with everyone she cares about by her side, including Hawthorne, Cadence, Fenestra, and Jupiter.
-When she learns that more Wunimals are waking up as unnimals—normal animals—some are waking up intelligent, and some aren't waking up at all, she calls Squall to her.
+When she learns that more Wunimals are waking up as unnimals (normal, non-sentient animals), some are waking up as themselves, and some aren't waking up at all, she calls Squall to her.
 Squall tells her that there is no way to get the Wunimals back, but she refuses to believe him, and instead demands that he unmake the Hollowpox, as he was the one that made it.
-In exchange, she will become his student.
+In exchange, she will become his apprentice.
 Squall agrees, unmaking the Hollowpox.
-And Morrigan agrees to become his student, eager to learn more about the wondrous arts, signing a contract binding her to become Squall's student.
+And Morrigan agrees to become his apprentice, eager to learn more about the Wundrous arts, signing a contract binding her to become Squall's student.
 Finally, she returns home to the Hotel Deucalion and rests.

 Development

-Hollowpox: The Hunt for Morrigan Crow was published in September and October, in Australia, the United Kingdom, and the United States, respectively.
-Originally, the book had a late Winter release schedule planned out, but the publication date was pushed back to late Summer, July and August, due to the COVID-19 pandemic.
-Finally, the release was pushed back once again to an early fall date, which is when the book was actually published.
+Hollowpox: The Hunt for Morrigan Crow was published in September and October 2020, in Australia, the United Kingdom, and the United States, respectively.
+Originally, the book had an early 2020 release schedule planned out, but the publication date was pushed back to July and August 2020, due to the COVID-19 pandemic.
+Finally, the release was pushed back once again to September/October 2020, which is when the book was actually published.
 Hollowpox is 560 pages long, making it the longest book in The Nevermoor series so far.